Frequently Asked Questions

 Q. Is that a real Delorean?

-A. I'm flattered that you might think so, but it's actually a sculpture of one.
-The body is made out of styrofoam insulation that I glued together and carved into the shape of a Delorean, fiberglassed, and painted with metallic paint.
+A. I'm flattered that you might think so!
+But it's actually a sculpture of one.
+The body is made out of styrofoam insulation that I glued together and carved into the shape of a Delorean, then fiberglassed, and painted with metallic paint.

 Q. Is that a hydrofoil?